 Coffee has long been part of our culture with London’s coffee house dating back to 16th Century.
 However, in recent years our consumption has boomed.
 According to ICO data the imports of ground coffee roughly doubled from 1997 to 2010.
 ‘Coffee culture’ has infiltrated our high street, our homes, and our offices.
 Coffee shops are found everywhere, supermarkets, service stations, markets, festivals and pretty much every other shop front!

 As a nutritional therapist people come through my door every day with serious coffee habits, it generally is a well guarded ‘guilty pleasure’ or “I just NEED my morning cup of coffee".

 But there is a new kid on the block - matcha, a powder green tea traditionally drunk by Zen monks in Japan.
 For starters, it has many similarities to coffee such as containing caffeine and being made with milk/milk alternatives to create a 'latte' style drink.
 But it has its differences too - it has a brilliant green colour with a contrasting flavour profile.

 So from a nutritional perspective, how do they match...a up?

 Caffeine and Energy

-These catechins have been shown to work by supporting liver.
-Increasing the livers production of the mother of anti-oxidants glutathione, this in turn reduces cholesterol production, and protects the liver cells themselves.
+These catechins have been shown to work by supporting the liver.
+Increasing the liver's production of the mother of anti-oxidants glutathione, this, in turn, reduces cholesterol production and protects the liver cells themselves.
 On the flip side there is research that has shown that coffee can be toxic due to a mold that is present creating a by-product called Ochratoxin A.